 A focus on niche markets where South Africa's management needs are the greatest combined with collaboration with one of the best business schools in the USA.
-These are just two of the reasons why the MBA programme of the Faculty of Economic and Management Sciences at the UFS can be considered as a career investment.
+These are just two of the reasons why the MBA programme of the faculty can be considered as a career investment.